VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

 **Question** What values do you get for the fit?
 What parameters do you think are most important to get correct?

-The best fit model presented in [Gilkis & Shenar 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract) does not match the exact observational values, as can be seen in the HRD below.
+The best fit model presented in [Gilkis & Shenar 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract) does not match the exact observational values, as can be seen in the Hertzsprung-Russell diagram below.
 This is also what the $\chi^2$ values are telling us.
 Especially the period of the system modelled here is off by quite a bit.
 However, the model presented in the paper is undergoing the second mass-transfer phase, which changes the period.

 ![image](/wednesday/UpsSagHRD2.png)

-*The HRD of the best fitting model from the paper along with the data points from the observations and the location of the best fits.*
+**Fig. 2**: The Hertzsprung-Russell diagram of the best fitting model from the paper along with the data points from the observations and the location of the best fits.

 #### Extra Bonus Task 4
 (Put the TULIPS stuff here!)